cornucopia-rs/cornucopia/README.md

 The CLI spawns a `postgres` container when it has  to generate Rust modules.
 Thus, you need to have a working `docker`.
 Note that **on Linux non-sudo users need to be in the docker group**.
 Read the official [installation](https://docs.docker.com/get-docker/) and [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) steps.

 ### Dependencies
 Cornucopia will generate queries powered by the `tokio` runtime through `tokio-postgres` and `deadpool-postgres`, so you will need add the latest version of these to your dependencies.
-The code block below shows and example of these dependencies with every feature that `cornucopia` supports.
+You might need more dependencies depending on which features you inted to use, The code block below shows an example of what your dependencies might look like with every feature that `cornucopia` supports:
 ```toml
 # Cargo.toml
 [dependencies]